 New Adventures announces full cast for the World Premiere of

-97 young dancers will make their debuts with New Adventures
+100 young people will make their debuts with New Adventures

 New Adventures is delighted to announce full casting for the world premiere of Matthew Bourne’s Romeo and Juliet opening at Curve, Leicester on Monday 13 May 2019, as part of a UK tour to 13 venues including a four-week summer season at Sadler’s Wells from Wednesday 7 August to Saturday 31 August 2019.